gfx-rs/rspirv/rspirv/README.md

 * The whole [SPIR-V grammar][doc-grammar] (instruction layouts and their operands)
-* A [data representation][doc-mr] of SPIR-V modules and its loader and builder
+* A [data representation][doc-dr] of SPIR-V modules and its loader and builder
 * A structured representation of SPIR-V modules (under developing)
 * SPIR-V [binary][doc-binary] module decoding and parsing functionalities

-This crate defines a common SPIR-V [data representation][doc-mr] (MR) as the medium for various purposes.
-It also provides a [builder][doc-builder] to build the MR interactively and a [parser][doc-parser] to parse a given SPIR-V binary module into its MR.
+This crate defines a common SPIR-V [data representation][doc-dr] (DR) as the medium for various purposes.
+It also provides a [builder][doc-builder] to build the DR interactively and a [parser][doc-parser] to parse a given SPIR-V binary module into its DR.
 The [parser][doc-parser] handles decoding and parsing of SPIR-V binary modules according to the [grammar][doc-grammar], the parsed instructions are sent to the [consumer][doc-consumer].